What are the keys to success for a business; including tips to starting a business and the top business tools to make life easier…

 There are many apps out there that I’d recommend for newbie entrepreneurs, but I thought I’d include three apps and software tools in this article, as follows:

-The Intuit phone app links to their QuickBooks accounting program.
-QuickBooks is accounting software for small businesses and is designed for non-accountants to use.
-This app helps you to raise customer invoices and makes the whole process easy.
+But also there are apps to help you to raise customer invoices and makes the whole process easy.
 Raising invoices immediately is key to getting paid on time and to having good business cash flow.

 I did some consultancy for a care business.
 At the time the business raised their invoices up to three to six months late.
 By the time the customer paid, this could sometimes be nearly seven to eight months after the service had been provided.

 The business concerned ran a constant overdraft that was always at the limit and they could barely afford to pay their VAT bills when they arrived.

 We worked on changing their invoicing to be within days of the work being done.
 We also changed many customers over to paying by standing order too.